gracecwh/gracecwh/README.md

 - Hi, I’m @gracecwh
 - I’m interested in Python and Data analysis
 - I’m currently learning Python and SQL
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
-- 😄 Pronouns: She/Her
+- Pronouns: She/Her
 - Fun fact: I am a M.A. student in literature and I never expect myself here

 <!---